raszti/Project6/README.md

 ### The rules
 Player starts from the green area, and have to cross the road avoiding the enemy objects crossing the road.
-When the player succesfully crossed the roads and reached the water area one point is earned and the player restarts from the green field.
+When the player successfully crossed the roads and reached the water area one point is earned and the player restarts from the green field.
 The player has 3 lives.
 Every time a bug touches the player it loses a life and it has to go back to the green field and try again.

 ### The moves
-The player can controll the game with the arrow buttons of the keyboard.
+The player can control the game with the arrow buttons of the keyboard.

 ### The points
-The player earns point for succesful crossing.
+The player earns point for successful crossing.
 The current collected points can be monitored on the right top corner of the canvas.

 ### The hearts